Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip.md

-`-corruption` - Sets up the weapon as if it had the corruption property `-disarming` - Sets up the weapon as if it had the disarming property `-disintegrate` - Sets up the weapon as if it had the disintegrate property `-finesse` or `-mighty` - Replaces the stat used for rolls with either strength or dexterity (whichever is higher) `-heavy` - Sets up the weapon as if it had the heavy property `-igniting` - Sets up the weapon as if it had the igniting property
+`-corruption` - Sets up the weapon as if it had the corruption property `-disarming` - Sets up the weapon as if it had the disarming property `-disintegrate` - Sets up the weapon as if it had the disintegrate property `-disruptive` - Sets up the weapon as if it had the disruptive property `-finesse` or `-mighty` - Replaces the stat used for rolls with either strength or dexterity (whichever is higher) `-heavy` - Sets up the weapon as if it had the heavy property `-igniting` - Sets up the weapon as if it had the igniting property